-Jacksonville Housing will maintain documentation to support its annual review of payment standards and utility allowance schedules.
-This documentation will be retained for at least three (3) years.
+Jacksonville Housing will retain documentation for at least three (3) years to support its annual review of payment standards and utility allowance schedules.

-Establishing and updating the PHA passbook rate, which is used to calculate imputed income from assets, is covered in Chapter 6.
+Chapter 6 covers establishing and updating the PHA passbook rate, which is used to calculate imputed income from assets.